alvinewamalwa/cybersecurity-lab-portfolio/README.md

 The work presented here demonstrates practical understanding of how attacks are conducted, how they can be detected, and how systems can be monitored and defended.
 This section contains practical labs with screenshots to make them easier to understand.
 The labs cover reconnaissance, exploitation simulation, defensive analysis, automation of scans, SET etc

+# Purpose
-# Purpose: These labs were conducted to understand attacker behavior and techniques, with the goal of improving the ability to analyze, detect, and respond to security threats from a defensive standpoint.
+These labs were conducted to understand attacker behavior and techniques, with the goal of improving the ability to analyze, detect, and respond to security threats from a defensive standpoint.

 ## Networking